MSU-DHI-Lab/data-workflows-workshop/day-03-quality-gates-and-reuse/00-primer/concepts.md

 ## Key concepts
 - Cleaning vs validation: cleaning changes data (trim, normalize).
 Validation checks data against rules (types, allowed lists) to prove readiness.
 - Quality checks: a defined set of checks that data should pass before you treat it as ready to share or publish.
-Analogy: a condition report before an object goes on loan.
+Think of it like a pre-trip car checklist: confirm the lights, brakes, and fuel before you drive so surprises do not happen on the road.
 - Validation rules: a structured set of rules about fields, types, ranges, and allowed values.
 It makes expectations explicit and versioned.
 - Quiet failure: when data breaks expectations silently and flows onward.
 It erodes trust because downstream teams inherit issues without warning.